naumanyousuf/devops/README.md

 ###This page is work in progress .....

 ## Infrastructure as a Code using TeraForm (for Google Cloud)
-This folder contains Infrastructure as a Code Terraform samples [IaS](https://github.com/naumanyousuf/devops/tree/main/IaC)
+This folder contains Infrastructure as a Code  (IaS) Terraform samples [IaS](https://github.com/naumanyousuf/devops/tree/main/IaC)

+updated - 08-Nov-2022

-- [x] Create (Custom Mode) VPC Network and 2 Subnets
+- [x] Create (Custom Mode) VPC Network and 3 Subnets
-- [ ] Create Firewall Rules
+- [x] Create Firewall Rules ICMP, Web and SSH
-- [ ] Create VM Instances
+- [x] Create VM Instances
 - [ ] Create VM instance and mount old storage